Saint-Étienne-au-Mont

 Saint-Étienne-au-Mont (/fr/; Sant-Étienne-au-Mont; obsolete Sint-Stevensbergen, lit.
 'St. Stephen's Mountains') is a commune in the Pas-de-Calais department in the Hauts-de-France region of France near Boulogne-sur-Mer.

 Geography

 Saint-Étienne-au-Mont is about 3 mi south of Boulogne.
-The Liane river flows from the north of the commune to the south-east.
+The river Liane flows from the north of the commune to the south-east.
 West of Écault is the English Channel.

 Panorama from Mt Ecault with the English Channel.